coffee2code/never-moderate-registered-users/readme.txt

 == Installation ==

 1. Install via the built-in WordPress plugin installer.
-Or download and unzip `never-moderate-registered-users.zip` inside the plugins directory for your site (typically `wp-content/plugins/`)
+Or install the plugin code inside the plugins directory for your site (typically `/wp-content/plugins/`).
 1. Activate the plugin through the 'Plugins' admin menu in WordPress
 1. Optional: Use one or more of the provided hooks in custom code to control specific capabilities that should be exempted from moderation and spam or to control the feature on a comment-by-comment basis.